camptocamp/c2cgeoportal/doc/integrator/internationalization.rst

 Client
 ------

-For the client parts you have localisation files at ``<package>/static/js/Proj/Lang/<lang>.js`` where <lang> is the `ISO 639-1 code <http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`_,
+For the client parts you have localization files at ``<package>/static/js/Proj/Lang/<lang>.js`` where <lang> is the `ISO 639-1 code <http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`_,
-ex: en, de or fr.
+example: en, de or fr.

 ------
 Server